slatedocs/slate/source/includes/_python.md

 You can also configure Scout APM via environment variables. _Environment variables override settings provided in your `settings.py` file._

-Environment variables use the same configuration names.
-For example, to set the organization key via environment variables:
+To configure Scout via enviroment variables, uppercase the config key and prefix it with `SCOUT`.
+For example, to set the key via environment variables:

 ```
 export SCOUT_KEY=YOURKEY